invictus-integration/docs-ifa/dashboard/custom-resume and-resubmit.md

 As you can see in this picture, when you create a new flow, now you can see that we have two tabs in this pop up.

 1. Details: the details of the flow.
-2. Advanced Settings: The custom resubmit and resubmit and the connected dashboard checkbox.
+2. Advanced Settings: The custom resubmit and resume and the connected dashboard checkbox.

-## Usage of components

 ![Flow Advanced Settings](../images/dashboard/picture2.JPG)